Axlefublr/axlefublr.github.io/content/harp/index.md

 These harp keys / names are called “registers”. \
 You can think of vim registers, that you access via `"a` — harp registers are a very similar idea. \
 Under each register, we hold some data. \
-So, file path harp `a` may store the path `~/fes/dot/colors.css`.
+So, file path harp `a` may store the path `~/fes/dot/colors.css`. \
 Directory harp `alt+k` may store the path `~/fes/lai/bog`{{fn(i=1)}}. \
 The data of a register is called a “harp”.

-Since registers are simply keys that I press, they can start to collide pretty quick: *this* is why we have sections to separate the sets of registers — I can simultenously have a file harp `a`, and a directory harp `a`, and they won't conflict. \
+Since registers are simply keys that I press, they can start to collide pretty quick: \
+*this* is why we have sections to separate the sets of registers — I can simultenously have a file harp `a`, and a directory harp `a`, and they won't conflict.
-There is an extra feature I'll talk about later that minimizes collisions even further.

-To accomodate this entire idea, I would need to interact with a `HashMap<HashMap<String, Vec<String>>>` in every program that I want to implement harp in.
+To accomodate this entire idea, I would need to interact with a `HashMap<HashMap<String, Vec<String>>>` in every program that I want to implement harp in. \
 I would also need to interact with the json file that actually holds this data, deserializing it into the program, and then serializing it again. \
 This is quite doable in some programs, but completely impossible in others; \
 That's where harp *the program* comes into play: it's a single, simple interface to interact with harps.